b2220333/cifar10-keras/README.md

 python train.py

-a training log will be save at the same time.
+a training log will be saved at the same time.

-The structure of CNN:
+The CNN structure is:

 [CONV 64 + BN + DROP 0.4]
 [CONV 64 + BN]